Welcome to today's edition of the Rush 24-7 podcast.

 By the way, did you see Richardson on Fox News Sunday yesterday?

-My gosh, it's like it's like as a script, and he's gonna say whatever he's gonna say regardless, but he was dead wrong, 180 degrees wrong on the war in Iraq.
+My gosh, it's like there's a script and he's going to say whatever he's going to say regardless, but he was dead wrong, 180 degrees wrong on the war in Iraq.

-Uh I mean, Chris Wallace just handed him his lunch.
+I mean, Chris Wallace just handed him his watch.

 This is just primary time script reading.